whitehax0r/ArchLinux-PS4/README.md

 ## Changing the System Date and Time

-The first time you boot to ArchLinux-PS4 you have to fix the time and date.
-Connect your PS4 to the internet by WiFi or Ethernet port.
+The first time you boot to ArchLinux-PS4 you have to fix the time and date. ⚠️Connect your PS4 to the internet by WiFi or Ethernet port. ⚠️

 Check first the list of time zones available typing the following command on the terminal:
 >__timedatectl list-timezones__